Lorna Cordeiro: 1995–present: Comeback and other projects

 In 1995, music director Ronnie Monseratte, who had been a part of Perry's band, managed to convince her to sing again.
 After a year of hesitation, she agreed to perform in a concert titled Hello Lorna, which was directed by Monseratte.
 However, on the day of the first show at Miramar Beach, on 1 December 1995, Perry came to the venue and showed the media the contract that she had signed to not sing with anyone else and threatened legal proceedings.
 After hiring new musicians, the concert began with Cordeiro performing "Aikat Mazo Tavlo".
 The concert's songs were released in a 1996 album of the same name.

 In her long career, Cordeiro has sung for many great Bollywood music directors such as Bappi Lahiri, Kalyanji-Anandji, Laxmikant–Pyarelal and Rajesh Roshan.
 She has even sung alongside Mohammed Rafi ("Maria") and Sudesh Bhosle.
 After her comeback, she has performed in countries of the Middle East like Dubai, Kuwait, Qatar and Bahrain and even in parts of Europe like London.
 She is seen performing in the 2004 Konkani film Aleesha, and the 2019 Konkani musical film, Kantaar, features Lorna singing some jazz songs.

 Personal life

-Cordeiro was in a relationship with Goan musician, Chris Perry, while they were both working together.
+While she was underage, Cordeiro was in a relationship with Goan musician, Chris Perry, who was sixteen years older and was also married, while they were both working together.
 However, following their breakup on her 27th birthday in 1973, she was unable to perform for nearly 23 years.
 Perry would threaten and assault anyone who would approach her to sing professionally.
 Lorna also remained unmarried because Perry also threatened possible suitors.
 She then began working as a compounder in a dentist's clinic, and was a victim of alcoholism before musician Ronnie Monserrate convinced her to start singing again in 1995.
 She currently lives in Dhobitalao, Mumbai.